-- 1. For each member registered as "special event" members through programs such as those mentioned above, the club will receive \$2.00.
-The total monies will be awarded to the club in the form of a cheque presented at the "Recognition Celebration", occurring during activities connected with the Annual General Meeting. - 2.
+- For each member registered as "special event" members through programs such as those mentioned above, the club will receive \$2.00.
+The total monies will be awarded to the club in the form of a cheque during activities connected with the Annual General Meeting subject to a minimum refund of \$10 - 2.
 In order to receive this grant, Special Event registration forms and fees must be submitted to the BCSSA before March 31st of the season during which the event was held.